One of the most common reasons people want to build a shipping container home is because they can be built relatively inexpensively.

+A final tip is to try to use salvaged materials.
 You’d be amazed at the things people give away for free!

-To save money you can purchase one-trip containers which are normally a few thousand dollars cheaper than new containers but offer the same benefits.
+To save money, you can purchase one trip containers which are normally a few thousand dollars cheaper than new containers, but offer the same benefits.

-Also, you can visit local salvage sites to reclaim unused building materials to save even more money.
+Visit local salvage sites to reclaim unused building materials to save even more money.

 Do you have any other great ideas for how to keep your costs down when constructing a container building?
 Let us know in the comments below.